 Utah GED Requirements

+This post is about Utah GED requirements.
 In Utah, you get your GED diploma if you pass the four subject tests that make up the GED test.
 You can take these tests at an official Utah GED test center or online.

 To sign up for the GED® exam or the GED Ready® tests, you must create an account through the website GED.com.